jkubis96/GEDSpy/README.md

 <br />

 ```
-# load class VisualizationDES
+# import the VisualizationDES class from the Enrichment module
 from Enrichment import VisualizationDES

 # load library JVG - display and adjustment Networks and Bar plots
 from JVG import JVG

-# create class DAA with results from get_results for set1 and set2 DSA results
+# create instance of the VisualizationDES class with results from get_results for set1 and set2 DSA results
 vis_des = VisualizationDES(results3)
 ```